Only a few years ago, the idea of thousands of people paying good money to watch somebody else play a video game would’ve raised a few eyebrows.

 In an era when the likes of Sky PLC (LON:SKY) are seeing traditional sports viewership numbers fall, esports is one of the few ‘sports’ that is growing (and pretty quickly, too) its fan base.

-In fact, analytics firm Newzoo reckon esports will generate more than £1bn in global revenue by 2020, while the audience is expected to almost double to 600mln people in the same time-frame.
+In fact, analytics firm Newzoo reckons esports will generate more than £1bn in global revenue by 2020, while the audience is expected to almost double to 600mln people in the same time-frame.

 Like traditional sports fans do with their football or rugby teams, people – generally the younger generations – are paying money to watch their favourite video games being played by their favourite esports teams.